Despite being one of the most popular diets in recent years, intermittent fasting is still widely misunderstood.

 “Not true, eventually.
 Some people find they are hungry initially, but then adapt over time,” McLeod says.

-The idea that intermittent fasting will slow down the metabolism arguably comes from confusion around the aforementioned science relating to the thermic energy of food (see point three), but it’s also incorrect.
+The idea that intermittent fasting will slow down your metabolism comes from confusion around the science relating to the thermic energy of food.
+But it’s also incorrect.

 “Metabolism is the process by which your body converts food and drink to energy.
 Intermittent fasting won’t slow it down,” McLeod says.